albertodlc/led-strip-control/README.md

 2. An IDE (Atom or similar).
 3. General knowledges of Python and API operation.

-### Google Assistant / IFTT
+### Google Assistant / IFTTT
-1. A Google account and an IFTT account.
+1. A Google account and an IFTTT account.

 ## Sniffing Bluetooth packets and reverse engineering the commands
 ### Requirements